Get in Touch with NAME

 Immigration and Investment Incentives

 A number of citizenship and residence programmes are available, allowing qualifying persons that satisfy a robust due diligence process, to take up citizenship or residency in Malta.
-While some programmes grant residency to Highly Qualified Persons and professionals in Key Employment, other programmes are an investment incentive that would grant an EU passport or residency permit to qualifying persons that are interested in making advantageous investment in Malta.
+While some programmes grant residency to Highly Qualified Persons (HQP) and professionals in Key Employment, other programmes are an investment incentive that would grant an EU passport or residency permit to qualifying persons that are interested in making advantageous investment in Malta.

 Malta’s Business Culture